DLyle/comp20-dlyle/frogger/README.txt

 David Lyle
-Comp20 Frogger Assignment Part 1
+Comp20 Frogger Assignment Part 2

-All the initial graphics for frogger have been correctly implemented.
+Basic Requirements: All basic requirements have been implemented.

-I believe that fulfills the specifications of this assignment.
+Additional Requirements:
+  - dead_frog.png appears when frogger dies
+  - speed of logs and cars increases when level increments

 I discussed the assigment with Sam Dushay.

-I spent about 3 hours on this assignment.
+I spent about 7 hours on this assignment.